Universal adapters between quantum LDPC codes

 \subsubsection{Toric code $\cnotgate$ using a Dehn twist}

-Once we have performed the joint measurements we may return once again to measuring the stabilizers of the original LDPC code and the toric code separately.
-This splits the two codes apart, though their logical information remains entangled.
-Now, according to Fig.~\ref{fig:logical_circuit_code_deformation}, we should perform CNOT on the toric code.
+Once the joint measurement value has been inferred, the stabilizers of the original LDPC code and the toric code are measured.
+This is the ``split" step between codes, though the logical information remains entangled.
+Next, following the logical circuit in Fig.~\ref{fig:logical_circuit_code_deformation}, the $\cnotgate$ is implemented on the toric code.
 This can be done with a depth-one physical CNOT circuit, followed by a qubit permutation, which together implement a Dehn twist \cite{breuckmann2017hyperbolic}.

 Let us describe this Dehn twist circuit in our notation.
 Transversal physical $\cnotgate$ gates are applied within each layer of the toric code, between qubits in sets $\qz_{i}$ and $\qx_{i}$, as shown in Figure~\ref{fig:cyclic_permutations_codespace}.
 In each layer $i$, the transversal $\cnotgate$s act between corresponding qubits sharing the same index $j$.
 Let gates between two qubit sets in layer $i$ be described as ${\cnotgate}(\qz_i,\qx_i)$ where we use the shorthand ${\cnotgate}(\mathcal{A},\mathcal{B})$ to denote transversal physical $\cnotgate$ gates between qubits in ordered sets $\mathcal{A} = \{a_j\}$ and $\mathcal{B} = \{b_j\}$ for $j \in [d]$,